ergeha/UG_MKII/README.md

-# Urban Garden – MKII
+# Power Supply with EMI-Filter

-PART ONE:
+(REV_1)

-EMI-Filter for 12VDC switch mode power supplies (max.
-7A), combined with a 5 Volt buck-regulator.
+Multi-staged EMI-filter for switch mode power supplies.
+The board outputs 12VDC and 5VDC.

 3D-View: